As a trained cultural interpreter, Dakota is regularly tasked with breathing life into dead people, ancient places, and mysterious objects.

 His children’s book, Belle, won an award from the National Association for Interpretation.
 He highly recommends it, if you want to experience life as a little girl in the 1850s (no judgment).

 Dakota has his own stories, too: he’s written both shorts and feature-length films for red40 Entertainment.

 Dakota is always seeking a new yarn to spin.
 Maybe you should let it be yours.

 When people told him he needed to get a real job, he settled for a degree in journalism and promptly pursued stints as a radio news reporter and announcer, performer at Disney’s Hollywood Studios, community theatre actor & director, and English teacher in Nara, Japan, where he learned to make a mean bowl of ramen.

 Once he discovered a similar knack for storytelling behind the camera, he began shooting, directing and editing video productions for red40 entertainment.
-He's worked for individuals, businesses, non-profits, government, and just plain fun.
-Can we add you to the list?
+He’s worked for individuals, businesses, non-profits, government, and just plain fun.

 We founded red40 Entertainment in June 2000 to make our first feature, a full-length comedy titled Dumping Jenny.